 EDUCATION & EXPERIENCE:

-Typically requires a bachelor's degree or equivalent and 10 to 12 years related experience.
-Master's degree or doctorate in field mathematics, telecommunications, electrical engineering, computer engineering, or computer science is preferred.
+Typically requires a bachelor's degree or equivalent and 4 to 6 years related experience.

 Normal demands associated with an office environment.
 Ability to work on computer for long periods, and communicate with individuals by telephone, email and face to face.
 Some travel may be required.